 The first reaction a parent has to a new baby with a cleft palate and lip/s is usually, "OMG, what happened?"
 They want to know what a cleft lip/palate is and what caused it.
 They want to know how to deal with it, how to feed and protect their child, and what they can expect of the future.
 They want to know if the child's brain has been affected too.

 My mother was looking forward to bearing a perfect firstborn.
 When I showed up, she was utterly ashamed.
 Not because of me, but because she had messed up again (in her family she was "known" for it).
 As with many people, she had her own issues that resulted in her blaming herself, whether or not anyone at all was to blame in reality.
 Luckily, her mother (a master teacher) and my father stepped in to help and together they found out the following:

 - What kind of diet and feeding practices I needed.

-- What kinds of treatments insurance would cover (including the difference between cosmetic and reconstructive surgeries).
+- What kinds of treatments insurance would cover.

 - How to deal with teething, dental bite, and treatment.

 - And, almost as important, how to prevent another occurrence.

 Here are a few helpful links to get you going, if you're in need of this kind of information right away.